PrometheanTV/angular-ivh-treeview/README.md

 to make one time bindings.
 By binding once where possible you can trim a large number of watches from your trees.

-### Known Issues

-- Creating multiple treeviews within an ngRepeat loops creates an issue where each treeview accesses the same controller instance after initial load.
-See issue #113.
-- We use Angular's `filterFilter` for filtering, by default this compares your filter string with at all object attributes.
-This directive attaches an attribute to your tree nodes to track its selected state (e.g.  `selected: false`).
-If you want your filter to ignore the selection tracking attribute use an object or function filter.
-See issue #151.

 ## Reporting Issues and Getting Help

 When reporting an issue please take a moment to reproduce your setup by